snowplow/documentation/docs/understanding-tracking-design/managing-your-data-structures/ui/json-editor/index.md

     - enterprise
 ---
 :::info
 The JSON editor is ideal for more complex data structures that require heavy nesting and more advanced data types.
-For simple data structures use the [Data Structures Builder](/docs/understanding-tracking-design/managing-your-data-structures/ui/builder/).
+For simple data structures, use the [Data Structures Builder](/docs/understanding-tracking-design/managing-your-data-structures/ui/builder/index.md).
 :::

 ## Creating a new data structure